The Adult College Completion Initiative

 Work with academic advisors to design a class schedule that works for you.

-- Whichever schedule option you choose, be sure to follow your degree plan and allow for study time.
+- Whichever schedule option you choose, be sure to follow your degree plan.

 - Generally, you should allow six hours of study per week for each three-credit-hour course.